SKitLs-dev/SKitLs.Bots.Telegram/SKitLs.Bots.Telegram.ArgsConverting/README.md

     To install the project by downloading the source code and directly linking it to your project, adhere to the following steps:

-    1. Visit the project repository on [GitHub](https://github.com/your-username/your-repo)
+    1. Visit the project repository on [GitHub page](https://github.com/Sargeras02/SKitLs.Bots.Telegram.git).
     2. Click on the "Code" button and select "Download ZIP" to download the project's source code as a zip archive.
     3. Extract the downloaded zip archive to the desired location on your local machine.
     4. Open your existing project or create a new one in your IDE.